 Improving employee retention begins with hiring the right person.
 This requires defining the job itself — responsibilities, required skills, work environment — and developing a fine-tuned job description that attracts appropriate candidates.

 Once an organization has chosen a new hire, orientation and onboarding are key to making them feel welcome.
 A well-planned and organized onboarding program has been shown to increase employee retention, engagement and commitment.
-In addition, competitive compensation and employee benefits are important not only for recruiting the best and brightest, but also for keeping them.
-So are competitive bonuses, paid time off, health benefits and retirement plans.

 Finally, employees value meaningful work that makes good use of their skills and abilities.
 Career development and growth opportunities are other critical aspects of employee retention, as is recognition for their contributions.